 They sold flowers at Columbia Farmers Market until their cheesemaking facility was ready in 2001.
-Since then, they have offered their fresh and aged goat cheese at the farmers market, and to local groceries and chefs.
-Goatsbeard Farm is the only commercial farmstead goat cheese creamery in Mid-Missouri.
+Since then, they have offered fresh and aged goat cheese at the farmers market, and to local groceries and chefs.
+Goatsbeard Farm is the only commercial farmstead goat cheese creamery in mid-Missouri.

 Jenn handles much of the animal husbandry, the pasture management, and caring for the baby goats in the spring.
 She also takes care of the books and most of the sales.

-“We spend a lot of time getting the goats out to pasture,” said Jenn.
+“We spend a lot of time getting the goats out to pasture,” Jenn said.
 “It is a big deal to move the goats — and to make sure they don’t escape,” she said.
 This is a challenge that, so far, they have managed to meet.
 The “girls” are milked twice a day for nine months out of the year.
 From December through February, they get a break before they kid, Jenn said.
-During that time, the couple works on other farm projects, and they sell aged cheeses and some frozen cheeses at the winter market.
-When spring arrives, and the outdoor market opens, the Munos bring fresh goat cheese to market, along with all of their popular aged cheeses to the market every Saturday.
+During that time, Ken and Jenn work on other farm projects, and they sell aged and frozen cheeses at the winter market.
+When spring arrives and the summer market opens, the Munos bring fresh goat cheese, along with all of their popular aged cheeses to the market every Saturday.

 “Ken’s job is complicated,” Jenn said.
 Cheesemaking is a mash-up of chemistry and art, she said.
 His constant tweaking and diligence led to recent success with his Missouri Moons, a melt-in-your-mouth, soft, aged cheese, made from pasteurized goat milk in the style of French Camembert.
 “The moons have gotten really good this past year,” Jenn said.
 Over the years, he has mastered other cheeses as well.
 The Franklin Island Feta cheese won honors twice in recent years at the American Cheese Society’s competition, which includes more than 1,000 cheesemakers from the Americas.